Approximation of a stochastic wave equation in dimension three, with application to a support theorem in H\"{o}lder norm: Auxiliary results

 \section{Auxiliary results}

-The most difficult part in the proof of Theorem \ref{ts3.1} consists of establishing \eqref{s3.15}.
+The most difficult part in the proof of Theorem~\ref{ts3.1} consists of establishing \eqref{s3.15}.
 In particular, handling the contribution of the pathwise integral (with respect to $w^n$) requires a careful analysis of the discrepancy between this integral and the stochastic integral with respect to $M$.
-This section gathers several technical results that have been applied in the analysis of such questions in the preceding Section \ref{s3}.
+This section gathers several technical results that have been applied in the analysis of such questions in the preceding Section~\ref{s3}.

-The first statement in the next lemma provides a measure of the discrepancy between the processes $X(t,x)$ and $X(t,t_n,x)$ defined in \eqref{s3.7}, \eqref{s3.8.3}, respectively. \begin{lemma} Suppose that Hypothesis (B) is satisfied.
-Then for any $p\in [1,\infty)$ and every integer $n\ge 1$,
+The first statement in the next lemma provides a measure of the discrepancy between the processes $X(t,x)$ and $X(t,t_n,x)$ defined in \eqref{s3.7}, \eqref{s3.8.3}, respectively. \begin{lemma} Suppose that Hypothesis~\textup{\ref{HypB}} is satisfied.
+Then for any $p\in[1,\infty )$ and every integer $n\ge1$, and where $C$ is a positive constant not depending on $n$. \end{lemma}